royalnationscup/royalnationscup.github.io/README.md

 Website to display a leaderboard for rnc.

-### Flags
+## Flags

-Flags are from Nado.
+Flags are from Nado and cen be found at `assets/flags`.
 They should probably follow the [iso alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) standard but have not checked xdd

 ## Leaderboard
 The leaderboard is fetching data from [npotion.io](https://www.npoint.io).
 To fetch from a specific endpoint add a `npoint` url parameter with the value of the npoint id.
 So for example `&npoint=efc43aed2665ee53a7d6` will fetch from `https://api.npoint.io/efc43aed2665ee53a7d6`.